September

 May

 I have asked you to read the whole of the anonymous Volsunga Saga.
-I realize it is rather long, but it presents in perhaps its most direct and primitive form the great story that lies behind this and several other Norse sagas, the poems of the Elder Edda, the Middle High German courtly epic called the Nibelungenlied, and Richard Wagner’s nineteenth-century Der Ring des Nibelungen.
+I realize it is rather long, but it is eninently readable — more like a modern novel, in some ways, than anything you’ve read to date.
+It presents in perhaps its most direct and primitive form the great story that lies behind this and several other Norse sagas, the poems of the Elder Edda, the Middle High German courtly epic called the Nibelungenlied (which we will be reading soon), and Richard Wagner’s nineteenth-century cycle of music-dramas called Der Ring des Nibelungen.
 In its basic form it is rather raw, and very different from the courtly epic of the later Middle Ages, which we’ll be examining next week.
 If you do find that you are having difficulty getting through it, concentrate on the central section dealing with Sigurd and his marriage, and the problems that emerged from it (ch.
 13-30).

-But this is far from being a patchwork of historical details in search of a theme: the story is a direct and visceral tale from a pagan heroic age.
-The figure of Odin wanders in and out of the story at significant times (look for the one-eyed man) and gets the ball rolling; a multi-generational web of personal entanglements ensues that would do credit to any over-wrought soap opera.
-It is bound up with broken oaths and familial bonds and blood vengeance, and laced with a truly horrific number of deeds of violence and mayhem.
+But this is far from being a mere patchwork of historical details in search of a theme: the story is a direct and visceral tale from a pagan heroic age, and a story structured around a persistent pattern of revenge that would not be out of place in Homeric epic or the tragedies of Aeschylus.
+The figure of Odin wanders in and out of the story at significant times (look for the one-eyed man) and gets the ball rolling; a multi-generational web of personal entanglements ensues that can stand toe-to-toe with any over-wrought soap opera.
+It is garnished with broken oaths and familial bonds and blood vengeance, and laced with a truly staggering number of deeds of violence and mayhem.
 For all that, it represents a great story at its roots, and is an interesting foil to the heroes we have met along the way from Homer to Roland.